What is income drawdown?

 There are some things you need to be aware of before choosing to take your pension in several lump sums or as regular withdrawals.

-- Your income stops when the money in your pension runs out.
-The more money you take, the more likely it is that your pension will run out faster
+- The more money you take, the faster your pension will be depleted and the more likely it is to run out

 - If you’re still working, your salary plus pension withdrawal may push you into a higher tax band than if you just took the tax-free amount from your pension on its own